https://www.chefspencil.com

 • Mix the egg yolks with the sugar.
 They should triple in volume, at least.
 Add the flour and the melted butter and mix gently.

-• Heat up the milk and vanilla extract and gradually add it to the mixture, mixing continuously.
+• Gently warm the milk with the vanilla extract until just lukewarm (do not boil!) and gradually add it to the mixture, mixing continuously.
 The consistency will be fairly thin.

 • Whisk the egg whites with a pinch of salt until they become stiff.
 Add to the mixture with a spatula mixing gently.
 Do not overmix, even if the mixture is not fully smooth.